 The Politics of ‘Urban Music’: A Case Study of the Toronto Hip Hop Community and Rap Music Marketplace, 1985-2010

-Francesca’s research project will analyse the interface of race, art, community, commerce, and ‘urban music’ in the City of Toronto.
+Francesca’s research project will analyze the interface of race, art, community, commerce, and ‘urban music’ in the City of Toronto.
 She explores the role of the urban imaginary in shaping the racial economy of creative industries, the poetics of community politics in late-20th-c.
 Canada, and the collective agency and standing of the Toronto Hip Hop community in the national music marketplace.
-This study will root the social power relations that characterise the infrastructure of the music industry in a much longer African-Canadian past.
+This study will root the social power relations that characterize the infrastructure of the music industry in a much longer African-Canadian past.
 During her time at the JHI, Francesca will conduct oral interviews, consult archival collections, and identify industry practices that have shaped the commercial trajectory of the Toronto Hip Hop community’s entry into the Canadian music marketplace.
 Her work will take the form of conference presentations, an academic monograph, and a story-mapping website.
 The project will highlight how the development of an ‘urban music’ market in and beyond Canada has been intimately shaped by the poetics and politics of Hip Hop as well as narratives of belonging and representations of the national imaginary.

 About this fellowship